Nishchal-29/Speaker-Conditioned-Target-KWS/docs/ax.md

     D2 --> E

     E --> F[Neural Comparator]
-    F --> G[Trigger / No Trigger]
+    F --> G[Trigger or No Trigger]
 ```

 ### Intuition

-- The **PCEN frontend** stabilizes the signal before the neural networks see it.
+- **PCEN** stabilizes the signal before the networks see it.
-- The **ECAPA-TDNN branch** captures the identity of the speaker.
+- **ECAPA-TDNN** captures the identity of the target speaker.
-- The **TC-ResNet branch** captures the acoustic pattern of the keyword.
+- **TC-ResNet** captures the acoustic structure of the keyword.
-- **FiLM** uses the speaker embedding to modulate hidden activations in the keyword branch.
+- **FiLM** uses the speaker embedding to modulate hidden activations in the keyword path.
 - The **Neural Comparator** decides whether the live speech matches the enrolled target keyword for the enrolled target speaker.

 ---

-## 3. Data Used in the Project
+## 3. Data Used

 ### 3.1 VoxCeleb for speaker learning
 We used **VoxCeleb** for the ECAPA-TDNN speaker branch.
-VoxCeleb is a widely used speaker recognition dataset collected from unconstrained real-world media, which makes it a good match for speaker-embedding learning in noisy conditions.
+It is a real-world speaker recognition dataset with a lot of speaker variation, which makes it a strong fit for learning speaker identity.

 ### 3.2 MUSAN for noise injection
 We used **MUSAN** for background noise, music, and speech augmentation.
-This helped the model learn robustness to real-world interference instead of overfitting to clean studio speech.
+This helped the model learn robustness to real-world interference instead of overfitting to clean audio.

 ### 3.3 `tts_corpus` for keyword learning
-We used our own custom dataset:
+We used our custom dataset:

 `https://huggingface.co/datasets/Nishchal-29/tts_corpus`

 This dataset was used for the TC-ResNet training stage.
-The important point is that this is **our own synthetic/custom TTS corpus**, and the TC-ResNet was trained **from scratch** on it, not merely fine-tuned.
+The key point is that this is **our own synthetic/custom TTS corpus**, and the TC-ResNet was trained **from scratch** on it.

 ### 3.4 Why this combination worked
 The datasets played different roles: